BTW-Community/Achievements-Core-Addon/README.md

 Overhaul of the Achievement system for the Minecraft mod: Better Than Wolves.
 This addon doesn't do much on its own, but it allows for addon authors to create their own custom achievements.

-An example addon has been created to help you create your own achievements (*Currently this is slightly outdated, but may still be helpful*): [Achievements Example Addon](https://github.com/Joel-Paul/Achievement-Example-Addon)
+An example addon has been created to help you create your own achievements: [Example Achievements](https://github.com/Joel-Paul/Achievement-Example-Addon)

 ## Currently Implemented Events
 <details>